 In 2010, the birth of my first son changed our eating habits again.
 Due to health issues (read his story), we introduced grass-fed meat and raw dairy into our diet, along with other nutrient-dense foods like homemade broth.
 I started making my own bread, yogurt, and even granola bars.
-My kitchen became my favorite place.
 My knowledge of real food deepened during this time as I learned how to plan and prepare meals.

-In 2013, I started a blog called Live Simply.
+In 2013, after having my second child, I started a blog called Live Simply.
 An online space to share my family’s journey of real food and natural living with a simplified approach.
-Each week I share simple real food recipes, natural DIY projects, and tips for simplifying the time spent in the kitchen and around the home.
+The blog was my passion project.

 Fast forward to today, 2020, Live Simply is now my full-time job.
 I have a small team of amazing moms who work with me part-time and help with recipe work, social media, and photo shoot cleanups.
 Running an online resource like Live Simply isn’t for the faint of heart.
 It’s the hardest thing I’ve ever done, but I’m incredibly thankful for where Live Simply is today and for the opportunity to interact and share this journey with so many other men, women, parents, caregivers, and families from all over the world.
 Live Simply is still my passion project and I’m so thankful to share this space with you.